Plan the Ultimate Florida Family Vacation

 Scenic and unspoiled Crescent Beach offers boating, diving and fishing, while Anastasia State Park is known for recreation like swimming, hiking and camping, along with several miles of sand dune-bordered beach.
-Utilize the sea breezes for kite flying, or take to the water to kayak St. Augustine with St. Augustine Eco Tours or Ripple Effect Ecotours.
+Rent a kayak or paddle board from Anastasia Watersports and take a spin in Salt Run or utilize the sea breezes for kite flying.
+Take to the water to kayak St. Augustine with St. Augustine Eco Tours or Ripple Effect Ecotours.
 These outfitters provide a family-friendly kayak tour of the area for beginners.

 To encounter the area’s native animals, visit the St. Augustine Alligator Farm Zoological Park.
 The Crocodile Crossing features two thrilling zipline courses that let you soar among tropical birds and lemurs over crocs and gators in the waters below.
 Wildlife shows and exhibits educate kids about numerous species ranging from pythons to exotic mammals.
 At the southern end of St. Augustine, Marineland Dolphin Adventure lets visitors view and even swim with dolphins.

 A visit to America’s Oldest City wouldn’t be complete without a look back in time.
 Live the history at Castillo de San Marcos National Monument, a masonry fort that dates back to 1672.
-With a self-guided program, explore the ins and outs – like the living quarters and gun deck – while costumed re-enactors fire cannons.
+With a self-guided program, explore the ins and outs – like the living quarters and gun deck – while costumed living history interpreters fire cannons.

 Tour the St. Augustine Old Jail that operated from 1891 to 1953 in a building designed to look like a Victorian house.
 Nearby, Ponce de Leon’s Fountain of Youth Archaeological Park features the infamous natural spring of lore, a re-created Timucuan village, Spanish watch tower, planetarium and more.
 Ascend the 219 steps of the St. Augustine Lighthouse for expansive views, and don’t miss the maritime archaeological discoveries in the museum.